 - Positive cable for the starter solenoid, typically a 10 mm bolt.
 6 Nm

-- Two E-Torx bolts that hold the starter to the engine block.
+- Two E-Torx bolts hold the starter to the engine block.
 40-45 NM

 Related How to video

-Here is a video on how to replace the starter on an A Class.
-We wish it was this easy in the V6 and V8 Mercedes-Benz engines.
-The procedures are similar, the only challenge is getting the starter out but if you use our tip on removing the engine mount instead of the exhaust, it will make this job easier.
+Here is a video on replacing the starter in an A-Class.
+We wish it were this easy in the V6 and V8 Mercedes-Benz engines.
+The procedures are similar; the only challenge is getting the starter out, but using our tip on removing the engine mount instead of the exhaust will make this job easier.

 Reference Part Number